 - making your life easier by talking to people who want to hear from you

 - getting the world to see how fantabulous your brand is

 - getting the feels when you tell your lucky winner that they’ve won and the resulting customer love that comes your way

-- giving away free stuff, because everyone likes free stuff, don’t pretend you don’t
+- giving away free stuff, because everyone likes free stuff and everyone loves winning, don’t pretend you don’t…

 Have a think about what you want more of in your business, or a goal you’re hoping to reach, it doesn’t matter if it’s different to the reasons listed above – every business is different and every competition is unique.

 Step 2 – Get specific on what you want to achieve.